Côte d'Ivoire entry requirements for Iraq passport holders

 Frequently asked questions

 No. Iraqi passport holders cannot get a visa on arrival.
-You must obtain a visa from a Côte d'Ivoire embassy or consulate before you travel.
+You must obtain an eVisa online before you travel.

 Yes.
 Côte d'Ivoire requires a yellow fever vaccination certificate for all travellers over 1 year old.
 You'll need to show it at immigration.
 Get the vaccine at least 10 days before travel.

-Extensions are not available for the standard tourist visa.
+Extensions are not available for the standard tourist eVisa.
 If you need to stay longer, you'll need to apply for a different visa type before travel.

-Have your passport with valid visa, return or onward ticket, and proof of accommodation ready.
+Have your passport with eVisa approval letter, return or onward ticket, and proof of accommodation ready.
 Immigration may also ask for proof of funds or travel insurance.

 Côte d'Ivoire is generally safe for tourists, but exercise normal precautions.
 Avoid non-essential travel to border regions.
 Check your government's travel advisory before booking.